samsquire/ideas4/README.md

 If I have a keyspace that is lexicographically sorted or a HashMap or btree can a computer study an algorithm and turn it into a graph traversal and generalise the approach?

-Could I generate sequences of instructions that become generalised algorithms that fetch data?
+Could I generate sequences of instructions as graph traversals that become generalised algorithms that fetch data?

 We know where the data is in the data structure.